 Catherine has beaten the odds of her prognosis and believes that the power of laughter is helping to save her life.
 She wants to help you and your company harness the all-encompassing benefits of laughter.
 Being hit with a life-threatening disease, her relationship with laughter went even deeper, with a greater understanding how the power of laughter applies at work, at life, and in physical health.

 Humour was always part of Catherine's life, but the catalyst for this career change after 8 years in law began with a three-week sabbatical to Bhutan.
 "I still remember the sign that greeted me at the air terminal in Bhutan.
 It read 'Welcome.
 No admittance.’
 I knew I had come to the right place."
-That set the tone for her trip, which she describes as a magical experience.
+That set the tone for her trip, which she describes as a magical and hilarious experience.

 On the way back from Bhutan, Catherine received an invitation to play in the World Elephant Polo Championships at Tiger Tops in Nepal.
 She returned two years later as the captain of the first all-women’s, all Canadian team in the competition.
 Not only did they fare well in the round-robin tournament, she still displays with a laugh the ceremonial dagger she was awarded as a member of the best-dressed team.